LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 - [ ] 5.2.b (basic) **A predictive models register** identifies all models or applications used by its customers and/or by the organisation on behalf of third parties, and is kept up-to-date
 - [ ] 5.2.c (basic) For each model or application for a customer or a third party we have a defined, identifiable and easily reachable **owner**
 - [ ] 5.2.d (basic) For each model or application for a customer or a third party, we systematically carry out a **risk assessment** resulting from possible incidents, failures, biases, etc., in order to identify the risks involved
-- [ ] 5.2.e Monitoring tools are in place to ensure continuous monitoring of ML systems and can trigger alerts directly to the responsible team
+- [ ] 5.2.e (advanced) Monitoring tools are in place to ensure continuous monitoring of ML systems and can trigger alerts directly to the responsible team
-- [ ] 5.2.f For each model or application for a customer or a third party, we define and test a procedure for suspending the model and a degraded operating mode without the model, in order to prepare for the case where the model is subject to failure or unexpected behaviour
+- [ ] 5.2.f (advanced) For each model or application for a customer or a third party, we define and test a procedure for suspending the model and a degraded operating mode without the model, in order to prepare for the case where the model is subject to failure or unexpected behaviour
-- [ ] 5.2.g For each model or application for a client or third party, we study its entire genealogy and its conditions and limits of validity to understand the model before using it
+- [ ] 5.2.g (advanced) For each model or application for a client or third party, we study its entire genealogy and its conditions and limits of validity to understand the model before using it
 - [ ] 5.2.h (basic) We supply our customers or operate on their behalf with models or applications for **uses in accordance with their conditions and limits of validity**
 - [ ] 5.2.i (basic) We have not yet put in place such measures